armel/uv-k5-chirp-driver/README.md

 In version 4.2.0 :

-add support for screenshot feature
+add support for k5 viewer feature

 In version 4.1.0 :